44 Pentland ViewCurrieEdinburgh, EH14 5QBTel: 0131 449 2142

 Mrs Hutton is responsible for the management and administration of the practice.
 She would be happy to hear your views and suggestions about the service provided by the practice team.

 The IT team are responsible for coding and summarising patient records.
 They undertake the call and recall of patients for chonic disease clinics as delegated by the doctors.
 The It team are aslo responsible for making sure that our IT systems up to date and working efficiently.
-Lesley Strachan is responsible for registration.
+Sharon Kane and Maggie Anderson are responsible for registration.

 Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
 Receptionists make most of the patient appointments with the GPs and nurses.
 They also perform other important tasks such as issuing repeat prescriptions and dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches and practice audits.